-A master’s degree is recommended.
+A master’s degree is strongly recommended.
 Graduate courses completed during a master’s degree can be transferred if they are in an emphasis field of study (i.e., atmospheric science, engineering, economics, business administration, or a combination to have an emphasis area in wind energy, wind engineering experiments, economics/risk management, damage imaging, emergency management).
 The courses to be transferred have to be approved by the program advisor.
 Additional courses are required by the Graduate School to fulfill requirements of 60 credit hours and are chosen by the students with the advice and consent of the graduate advisor, depending on the student’s area of research emphasis.
 Some of the courses available to fulfill the requirements are as follows:

 - ATMO 5353 Meteorologic Field Experiments (3:3:0)

 - IE 5320 Systems Theory (3:3:0)